highchair/artinruins-com/_property/283-279-thayer-st.md

 + 2013: [Nine houses dating from 1875 to 1900 are demolished]({% link _property/brook-meeting-euclid.md %}) to build the [new student apartment building at 257 Thayer]({% link _property/257-thayer-st.md %}), bounded by Thayer, Meeting, Brook, and Euclid Streets
 + 2016: [Seven more houses are lost]({% link _property/brook-meeting-cushing.md %}) for a parking lot until Brown University decided to construct its [new student wellness center and dorms]({% link _property/wellness-center-residence-hall.md %}) in 2020, bounded by Thayer, Cushing, Brook, and Meeting Streets
-+ Circa 2018: Two houses are razed on south side of Euclid for a new building on the corner of Euclid and Brook Streets (what now has Ceremony in the ground floor retail space)
++ Circa 2018: Two houses are razed on south side of Euclid for [a new building on the corner of Euclid and Brook Streets called simply 21 Euclid]({% link _property/21-euclid-st.md %})
 + Also 2018: The former Stereo Discount Center on Angell Street was partially demolished and turned into apartments
 + 2020: Several houses on the north side of Angell Street were renovated beyond recognition in 2020
 + 2022: [235 Meeting Street]({% link _property/235-meeting-st-pvd.md %}), an 1896 wood-frame 2 1/2 story house, is demolished in favor of a new apartment building.
 This was the last original house on the block bounded by Thayer, Meeting, Brook, and Euclid